CoronaAPI/Landingpage/README.md

 # Corona-API-Landingpage

-> The CoronaAPI that scales :-) Here you can find all information to consume or contribute data of the COVID-19 virus.
+> The CoronaAPI that scales :-)

+> Here you can find all information to consume or contribute data of COVID-19 and SARS-CoV-2.

 ```bash
 yarn add vuepress -D